 A few years ago I found these two old wooden doors at a flea market in Beaufort South Carolina.
 They were antique interior doors from some old house in Beaufort according to the owner of the flea market.
-I have posted a few years ago about these doors, but I felt the post was not clear and it was part of a reveal.
 So here it is in more detail on how you can create a lighting fixture with salvage doors.

 - Old doors (you can use a new door if you can’t find an old one)

 - Semi gloss paint

 - Take off old hardware.